kristian1402/CGP-projekt/README.md

   - **Line Width** controlling the width of the line
   - **Hardness** controlling how much of a color is shown
   - **Speed** the speed the lines run at.
 A positive number is downwards, a negative is upwards
-  - **Red Green and Blue** RGB values for the red, green and blue color channel
+  - **Red, Green and Blue** RGB values for the red, green and blue color channel

 3D Models from [free3d.com](https://free3d.com/), Materials from [Polyhaven](https://polyhaven.com/)